 And finally, to end this apology, wherein I seem somewhat to have fallen into the error I laid to Sir John Lubbock's charge, does not the capacity for folly so great in itself argue intelligence?
 For thus it is ever in the uncertain domain of the intellect, apparently the most vacillating and precarious condition of matter.
-The same light that falls on the intellect falls also on passion, whereof none can tell whether it be the smoke of the flame or the wick.
-In the case above it has not been mere animal desire to gorge themselves with honey that has urged on the bees.
+The same light that falls on the intellect falls also on passion, whereof none can tell whether it be the smoke of the flame, or the wick.
+And here the passion of the bees is so noble that the vacillations of their intellect become pardonable.
+For in the case above it has not been mere animal desire to gorge themselves with honey that has urged on the bees.
 They could do this at their leisure in the store-rooms at home.
-Watch them in an analogous circumstance; follow them; you will see that, as soon as their sac is filled, they will return to the hive and add their spoil to the general store; and visit the marvellous vintage, and leave it, perhaps thirty times in an hour.
-Their admirable labours, therefore, are inspired by a single desire: zeal to bring as much wealth as they can to the home of their sisters, which is also the home of the future.
-When we discover a cause as disinterested for the follies of men, we are apt to call them by another name.
+Watch them in an analogous circumstance; follow them; you will see that, as soon as their sac is filled, they will return to the hive, and add their plunder to the general store; and visit the marvellous vintage, and leave it, perhaps thirty times in an hour.
+Their admirable labours, therefore, are inspired by a single desire: zeal to bring as much wealth as they can to the home of their sisters, the home of the future.
+When we discover a cause as disinterested as this for the follies of men, we are apt to call them by another name.